PostgreSQL Source Code git master

 void BufFileTell (BufFile *file, int *fileno, off_t *offset)

-int BufFileSeekBlock (BufFile *file, long blknum)
+int BufFileSeekBlock (BufFile *file, int64 blknum)

 int64 BufFileSize (BufFile *file)

-long BufFileAppend (BufFile *target, BufFile *source)
+int64 BufFileAppend (BufFile *target, BufFile *source)

 BufFileBufFileCreateFileSet (FileSet *fileset, const char *name)